vinayhr01/Stock-Market-Prediction-Project/README.md

 ```bash
 git clone https://github.com/vinayhr01/Stock-Market-Prediction-Project
 ```
-3. Create a virtual environment using
+3. Create a virtual environment using below command and open terminal in this directory and activate it with corresponding command based on your OS in current working directory.
 ```bash
 python -m venv .
 ```
-Change to this directory, open terminal and activate it with corresponding command based on your OS in current working directory.
 4. Then run this command
 ```bash
 pip install -r requirements.txt